 Saint-Germain was where he really established himself as the player with the greatest control and dribbling, despite being criticized for his habit of enjoying the Paris night life.

 He started the season alternating between the bench and starting position.
-However, a short ways into the season he began to shine.
-Starting with a goal in a 2-2 win over Lyon on October 13, 2001 in the 79th minute after being on for only 10 minutes.
+However, a short ways into the season he began to shine, starting with a goal in a 2-2 draw against Lyon on October 13, 2001 in the 79th minute after being on for only 10 minutes.

 He continued to perform extremely well and soon earned a place among the starters, and helped the team to make it to the semi-finals, though they were then eliminated by Bordeaux.